Guinea Travel Information

 Tips are appreciated but not expected in Guinea.
 In restaurants, if no service fee has been added, 10 percent is a good rule of thumb.

-Guinea is generally a safe country and most visits are trouble free, but crime is found in cities like Conakry.
+Guinea is generally a safe country and most visits are trouble free, but crime is found in cities such as Conakry.

 Military checkpoints and roadblocks are common throughout the country and tourists should carry identification at all times.
 There is a low general threat from terrorism: no terrorist attacks on foreigners have been reported in Guinea but there is the possibility of retaliatory attacks by terrorist groups in neighbouring countries.
 Armed robbery of vehicles is on the increase, especially in the south of the country, and travellers should avoid driving at night.

 As most Guineans are practising Muslims, conservative dress (especially for women) and judicious behaviour is essential, especially during religious festivals and celebrations.
-Greetings are very important in Guinea, as is respect for one's elders - offer a firm handshake and inquire about their well-being, but avoid making direct eye contact with seniors.
-Guineans are wary of photography, so ask permission before taking anyone's photo, and avoid taking pictures of military buildings or installations.
-It is also considered rude to show the soles of your feet or shoes, and to touch or move objects with your feet.
+Greetings are very important in Guinea, as is respect for elders.
+When mixing with seniors, it's polite to offer a firm handshake and inquire about their wellbeing, but to avoid making direct eye contact.
+Guineans are wary of photography, so visitors should ask permission before taking anyone's photo, and avoid taking pictures of military buildings or installations.
+It is also considered rude to show the soles of feet or shoes, and to touch or move objects with feet.
 Visitors should avoid using their left hand when greeting others, or when eating, as it is considered 'haram' (impure).
+Homosexuality is not widely accepted or understood.

 Mobile phone usage far outstrips landline use in Guinea, as telecommunications infrastructure tends to be limited and ageing.
-Many locals don't have access to the internet, but it is possible to find internet cafes and hotels with internet in the big cities.
-The international dialling code for Guinea is 224, and city codes are in use (Conakry has a number of codes, but the most common is 41).
+Many locals don't have access to the internet, but it is possible to find hotels with internet in the big cities.
+The international dialling code for Guinea is +224.

 Visitors to Guinea may import up to 1,000 cigarettes, 250 cigars or 1kg of tobacco.
 Also permitted is one bottle of alcohol, and an amount of perfume reasonable for personal use.